Ehlers–Danlos syndrome: Classical

 Individual with classical EDS displaying skin hyperelasticity.
 Not all people with EDS have this trait.

 Classical EDS is characterized by extremely elastic skin that is fragile and bruises easily, and hypermobility of the joints.
 Molluscoid pseudotumors (calcified hematomas that occur over pressure points) and spheroids (cysts that contain fat occurring over forearms and shins) are also often seen.
 A side complication of the hyperelasticity presented in many EDS cases makes wound closure on its own more difficult.
 Sometimes, motor development is delayed and hypotonia occurs.
 The variation causing this type of EDS is in the genes COL5A2, COL5A1, and less frequently COL1A1.
 It involves the skin more than hEDS.
 In classical EDS, large variation in symptom presentation is seen.
 Because of this variance, EDS has often been underdiagnosed.
 Without genetic testing, healthcare professionals may be able to provide a provisional diagnosis based on careful examination of the mouth, skin, and bones, as well as by neurological assessment.

 A good way to begin the diagnostic process is by reviewing a person's family history.
 EDS is an autosomal dominant condition, so it is often inherited from parents.
 Genetic testing remains the most reliable way to diagnose EDS.
 No cure for type 1 EDS has been found, but a course of non-weight-bearing exercise can help with muscular tension, which can help correct some EDS symptoms.
 Anti-inflammatory drugs and lifestyle changes can help with joint pain.
 Lifestyle choices should also be made with children who have EDS to try to prevent wounds to the skin.
 Protective garments can help with this.
 In a wound, deep stitches are often used and left in place for longer than normal.

 Classical-like

-Classical-like EDS (clEDS) is characterized by skin hyperextensibility with velvety skin texture and absence of atrophic scarring, generalized joint hypermobility with or without recurrent dislocations (most often shoulder and ankle), and easily bruised skin or spontaneous ecchymoses (discolorations of the skin resulting from bleeding underneath).
+Classical-like EDS (clEDS) is characterized by skin hyperextensibility with velvety skin texture and no presence of atrophic scarring, generalized joint hypermobility with or without recurrent dislocations (most often shoulder and ankle), and easily bruised skin or spontaneous ecchymoses (discolorations of the skin resulting from bleeding underneath).
 It can be caused by autosomal recessive variations in the TNXB gene.